Krystian Lamberski

-Krystian Lamberski (Greek: Κριστιάν Λαμπέρσκι; born 23 August 1979 in Poland) is a Polish retired footballer who is last known to have worked as a coach at Olympic Wrocław in his home country.
+Krystian Lamberski (born 23 August 1979) is a Polish former professional footballer who played as a defender.

 Career

 Lamberski started his senior career with Polar Wrocław in the late 1990s.
-In 2003, he signed for Górnik Konin in the Polish III liga, where he made twenty-six appearances and scored one goal.
+In 2003, he signed for Górnik Konin in the Polish II liga, where he made twenty-six appearances and scored one goal.
 After that, he played for Polish club Górnik Polkowice, Irish club Waterford, Greek clubs Thyella Patras, Keravnos Keratea, and A.E.
-Iraklei, Polish clubs olonia Środa Śląska, Piast Żerniki (Wrocław), and Orzeł Prusice before retiring in 2014.
+Iraklei, Polish clubs Polonia Środa Śląska, Piast Żerniki (Wrocław), and Orzeł Prusice before retiring in 2014.